1989 Pacific typhoon season: Typhoon Wayne

 Typhoon Wayne formed from a depression on September 17 about 100 mi southwest of Okinawa.
 Tropical Storm Wayne was named the next day and into a typhoon on September 19.
 Wayne reached peak intensity of 75 mi/h before beginning to accelerate toward the northeast.
 Typhoon Wayne skimmed the southeastern island of Japan while weakening into a tropical storm.

 Throughout Japan, Wayne produced rainfall in excess of 200 mm, peaking at 313 mm, that triggered flash flooding and mudslides.
 In parts of Kōchi Prefecture, rainfall rates reached 83 mm per hour.
-According to Japanese Police, the storm caused 166 mudslides and affected 33 of the country's 49 prefectures.
+According to Japanese Police, the storm caused 166 mudslides and affected 33 of the country's 47 prefectures.
 Eight people were killed by the storm, including three children who drowned after falling into a swollen river.
 A total of 247 homes were destroyed and another 5,824 were damaged.
+Losses totaled to ¥16.5 million (US$117,000).

 Typhoon Angela (Rubing)

 The first in a series of tropical cyclones to develop within the monsoon trough, Angela was first identified as a tropical depression on September 28.
 Initially, a shortwave trough caused the system to move north-northwest; however, once this feature moved away from Angela, the cyclone acquired a general westward track.
 Developing dual outflow channels on October 1, Angela rapidly intensified into a Category 4 equivalent typhoon.
 After maintaining its strength for four days, the storm intensified into a super typhoon on October 5 with peak winds estimated at 240 km/h.
 At this time, the JMA assessed Angela to have attained ten-minute winds of 175 km/h and a minimum pressure of 925 mbar (hPa; 925 mbar).
 Later that day, the storm skirted the northern coast of Luzon before moving into the South China Sea.
 Considerable weakening took place due to the interaction with the Philippines and the system was slow to re-organize.
 In response to a ridge over China, Angela turned to the west-southwest.
 On October 9, the storm brushed the southern coast of Hainan Island before making landfall near Huế, Vietnam.
 Once onshore, Angela rapidly dissipated and was last noted during the afternoon of October 10.

 Throughout northern Luzon, high winds and heavy rains from the typhoon destroyed 14,064 homes and damaged 19,245 more.
 Angela was the deadliest in the series of storms to strike the Philippines with 119 fatalities; another 28 people were reported missing.
 Total economic losses from the storm reached $8 million.
 Significant damage took place on Hainan Island and in Vietnam but specifics are unknown due to the rapid succession of storms.